 Concentration in Secondary Education with Certification in French or Russian

 Students seeking certification as teachers of one or more languages at the secondary level should make their intention clear to the director of the program as early as possible and no later than the time they declare their major.
-Certification requirements are listed under the Education program.
+Certification requirements are listed under Secondary Education Certification, Grades 7-12.

 Rotating Topics Schedule